 All of the parking areas at Barnwell State Park are gravel.
 Day-use visitors will find a lot by the park office.
 No parking fees or passes apply at Barnwell State Park, so feel free to park the RV and set off for an outdoor adventure!

 Tent and RV campers at Barnwell State Park can choose from 25 campsites, eight of which offer full hookups with electricity, water, and sewer.
-The remaining sites feature water and electrical hookups.
-Sites are comprised of packed gravel and offer easy access to restrooms and hot showers.
+The remaining sites feature water and electrical connections.
+Sites are comprised of packed gravel and provide easy access to restrooms, hot showers, and a dump station.
+You can enjoy hot meals thanks to the fire ring and picnic table provided at each site.

 Four sites can accommodate RVs up to 36 feet long, while the remaining sites have a maximum length of 28 feet.
-A primitive group site equipped with picnic tables and fire rings can also accommodate up to 50 guests.
+Pets are welcome, as long as they remain on a leash when outside of the RV.
 Campers must reserve their site at least one day in advance; however, those who are unable to make a reservation within this time frame can reserve a site by contacting the park directly.

 Don't forget to pack those binoculars in the camper.
 This biodiverse area is a natural haven for a wide variety of species, from birds and bees and everything in between.
 Birdwatching is a popular activity at Barnwell State Park, with osprey and ducks being the most common sights.
 Those looking to spot something a little more exotic will want to keep their eyes peeled for wild turkey, deer, and even alligators!